depsterr/asm-stdlib/documentation/string/asstrcpy/README.md

 # asstrcpy

+## purpose

+Copies a string from a source to a destination.

 ## asstrcpy syntax

 There are 4 different asstrcpy functions, they copy different amount of data at a time.